smurf-reigz/.github/profile/README.md

-## 🌭 This account is strictly for my security research that I don't post on my main GitHub Page!
+## 🌭 This account is strictly for my security research that I don't post on my main GitHub! 🌭

 My main account: [Reigz](https://github.com/reigz)